UPDATED — April 9, 9:35 a.m. ET:

 What is legal?
 Medical marijuana was legalized last year in New Hampshire but will take another year to be fully implemented.

 What’s next?
 If recreational marijuana is legalized in New Hampshire, it would be the first state to do it through a legislative body rather than a vote.
-On Jan.
-15, the state House passed a legalize bill, but it is doubtful it will become law since Gov. Maggie Hassan has already pledged she will veto it.
+In January, the state House passed a legalize bill, but later reversed its decision and killed the bill.

 29. New Jersey